WeTrustPlatform/blockform/README.md

 providers (currently Azure and AWS) and will install geth in the best possible way.

+Blockform is a free software.
+It is tailored for teams or individual whose work depends on a fleet of ethereum nodes.
+You have to install your own instance.
+So the installation process has been made as simple as possible.

 ### Features

  - Deploy nodes for public networks